Jón Axel Guðmundsson

-Jón Axel Guðmundsson (born 27 October 1996) is an Icelandic professional basketball player for Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
+Jón Axel Guðmundsson (born 27 October 1996) is an Icelandic professional basketball player.
 He played college basketball for the Davidson Wildcats.
 He won two national championships with Grindavík in 2012 and 2013 and the Icelandic Basketball Cup in 2014.

 Playing career

 Grindavík

 After coming up through the junior ranks of Grindavík, Jón Axel played his first senior match with the club in 2011.
 He won the Icelandic championship with the club in 2012 and 2013 and the Icelandic Basketball Cup in 2014.

 Church Farm

 Jón Axel started the 2014–2015 season with Church Farm School, averaging a team best 21 points per game before the christmas break.
 In January 2015, he decided to leave the school and return to Grindavík.

 Return to Grindavík

 In 12 regular-season games with Grindavík during the 2014–2015 season, Jón Axel averaged 15.6 points and 6.4 assists per game.
 He had a rough first-round series against eventual champions KR, going scoreless in game two and averaging only 6.7 points in the three-game sweep.

 During the 2015-2016 season, Jón Axel continued his improvement, averaging a career high 16.8 points and 8.0 rebounds, along with 5.2 assists per game.
 He scored a career high 35 points against Keflavík on 8 February 2016.
 In the playoffs, Grindavík faced KR again in the first round.
 Jón Axel posted a triple double in the first game, with 10 points, 12 rebounds and 10 assist but despite his performance, KR won 85-67.
 KR blew out Grindavík in the next two games and completed another three game sweep for the second year in a row.
 For the series, Jón Axel averaged 8.3 points, 8.3 rebounds and 5.7 assists.